 Copyright © 2018 Shearman & Sterling LLP.
-Shearman & Sterling LLP is a limited liability partnership organized under the laws of the State of Delaware, with an affiliated limited liability partnership organized for the practice of law in Hong Kong.
+Shearman & Sterling LLP is a limited liability partnership organized under the laws of the State of Delaware, with an affiliated limited liability partnership organized for the practice of law in the United Kingdom and Italy and an affiliated partnership organized for the practice of law in Hong Kong.
+Dr. Sultan Almasoud & Partners in association with Shearman & Sterling LLP